-Name Description Intensity minutes Tracks your time spent participating in moderate to vigorous activities, your weekly intensity minutes goal, and progress toward your goal. inReach® controls Allows you to send messages on your paired inReach device (Using the inReach Remo page 89).
-Jet Lag Adviser Displays your internal clock during travel, and provides guidance to help you acclimate the time zone of your destination (Using the Jet Lag Adviser , page 71).
+Name Description Intensity minutes Tracks your time spent participating in moderate to vigorous activities, your weekly intensity minutes goal, and progress toward your goal. inReach® controls Allows you to send messages on your paired inReach device ( Using the inReach Remote, page 88).
+Jet Lag Adviser Displays your internal clock during travel, and provides guidance to help you acclimate to the time zone of your destination ( Using the Jet Lag Adviser , page 71).
 Last activity Displays a brief summary of your last recorded activity.
-Last ride Last run Last swim Displays a brief summary of your last recorded activity and history of the specified sport Moon phase Displays the moonrise and moonset times, along with the moon phase, based on your oposition.
+Last ride Last run Last swim Displays a brief summary of your last recorded activity and history of the specified sport.
+Moon phase Displays the moonrise and moonset times, along with the moon phase, based on your GPS position.
 Music controls Provides music player controls for your phone or watch music.
 Naps Displays total nap time and Body Battery level gains.
-You can start the nap timer and set an alarm to wake you up (Customizing Sleep Mode , page 118).
-Notifications Alerts you to incoming calls, texts, social network updates, and more, based on your phone notification settings (Enabling Bluetooth Notifications , page 97).
-Performance Displays performance measurements that help you track and understand your training activities and race performances (Performance Measurements , page 56).
-Primary race Displays the race event you designate as the primary race in your Garmin Connect calendar (Race Calendar and Primary Race, page 41).
-Pulse oximeter Allows you to take a manual pulse oximeter reading (Getting Pulse Oximeter Readings , page 81).
+You can start the nap timer and set an alarm to wake you up ( Customizing Sleep Mode , page 119).
+Notifications Alerts you to incoming calls, texts, social network updates, and more, based on your phone notification settings ( Enabling Bluetooth Notifications , page 97).
+Performance Displays performance measurements that help you track and understand your training activities and race performances ( Performance Measurements , page 56).
+Primary race Displays the race event you designate as the primary race in your Garmin Connect calendar ( Race Calendar and Primary Race , page 41).
+Pulse oximeter Allows you to take a manual pulse oximeter reading ( Getting Pulse Oximeter Readings , page 80).
 If you are too active for the watch to determine your pulse oximeter reading, the measurements are not recorded.
-Race calendar Displays your upcoming race events set in your Garmin Connect calendar (Race Calendar and Primary Race, page 41).
-RCT camera controls Allows you to manually take a photo and record a video clip (Using the Varia Camera Controls , page 88).
+Race calendar Displays your upcoming race events set in your Garmin Connect calendar ( Race Calendar and Primary Race , page 41).
+RCT camera controls Allows you to manually take a photo and record a video clip ( Using the Varia Camera Controls , page 88).
 Respiration Your current respiration rate in breaths per minute and seven-day average.
 You can do a breathing activity to help you relax.
 Sleep score Displays total sleep time, a sleep score, and sleep stage information for the previous night.
 Sleep coach Provides recommendations for your sleep need based on sleep and activity history, HRV status, and naps.
-Solar intensity Displays a graph of the intensity of solar input for the last 6 hours, and the average for the previous week.
 Steps Tracks your daily step count, step goal, and data for previous days.
 Stocks Displays a customizable list of stocks (Adding a Stock, page 70).
 Stress Displays your current stress level and a graph of your stress level.
 You can do a breathing activity to help you relax.
 If you are too active for the watch to determine your stress level, stress measurements are not recorded.

 Name Description Sunrise and sunset Displays sunrise, sunset, dawn, and dusk times, along with a map of the sun's current position and a graph of the day's sunlight.
 Temperature Displays temperature data from the internal temperature sensor.
-Tides Displays information about a tide station, such as the tide height and when the next high and low tides will occur (Viewing Tide Information , page 18).
-Training readiness Displays a score and a short message that helps you determine how ready you are for training each day (Training Readiness , page 69).
-Training status Displays your current training status and training load, which shows you how your training affects your fitness level and performance (Training Status , page 64).
-VIRB® controls Provides camera controls when you have a VIRB device paired with your Enduro watch (VIRB Remote, page 89).
+Training readiness Displays a score and a short message that helps you determine how ready you are for training each day ( Training Readiness , page 69).
+Training status Displays your current training status and training load, which shows you how your training affects your fitness level and performance ( Training Status , page 64).
+VIRB ® controls Provides camera controls when you have a VIRB device paired with your MARQ watch ( VIRB Remote , page 88).
 Weather Displays the current temperature and weather forecast.
 You can also view the current weather conditions on the map using several map overlays.
-Xero® device Displays laser location information when you have a compatible Xero device paired with your Enduro watch (Xero Laser Location Settings, page 90).
+Xero ® device Displays laser location information when you have a compatible Xero device paired with your MARQ watch ( Xero Laser Location Settings , page 90).